Maine Medical Center

 • Letter from Residency Program Director

-• Two additional letters of reference from attending physicians you have worked with at a U.S. teaching hospital during your residency
+• Two to three additional letters of reference from attending physicians you have worked with at a U.S. teaching hospital during your residency

 • We accept applications from U.S. citizens, permanent residents, and those training on J-1 visas.